jackrobertscott/hobson-180221/README.md

 #### Endpoint Customisation

-Here is how you create custom endpoints.
+Here is how you add custom endpoints to the resource.

 ```js
 unicornResource.addEndpoint('talkSmack', {